-It is possible to have an "All Sales Final" policy that does not allow refunds or returns.
-However, laws all over the world put limits on these policies that keep them from applying to all situations.
+An "All Sales Final" Policy is a policy that declares that you do not accept returns and don't issue refunds.
+In essence, all sales are final.
+While it's possible to have an "All Sales Final" Policy that does not allow refunds or returns, all over the world put limits on these policies that keep them from applying to all situations.

 These policies state that refunds and returns are not possible--meaning once a customer buys a product, they have no remedy to return it for a replacement or refund.
 Sometimes, merchants will accept returns and issue refunds if damage occurs in shipping or if a product was given as a gift and the recipient prefers something else.

-Once they purchase an item under an All Sales Final policy, customers have no remedies if they change their mind or find it does not fit their purposes.
+Once they purchase an item under an All Sales Final Policy, customers have no remedies if they change their mind or find it does not fit their purposes.
 However, if the product is defective, they may have a remedy under the law, depending on where they live.

-There are no laws in the world that require a liberal return and refund policy.
+There are no laws in the world that require a liberal Return and Refund Policy.
 Merchants can limit these practices as much as they desire.
 However, there are limits to what they can refuse for a return or refund.

-All Sales Final policies are not prohibited under federal or any state law.
+All Sales Final Policies are not prohibited under federal or any state law.
 As long as the policy is clear and in writing, retailers do not have to issue a return or refund except when a product is defective.

-If a merchant has an All Sales Final policy, it must be in a clear and conspicuous place in a storefront or website.
+If a merchant has an All Sales Final Policy, it must be in a clear and conspicuous place in a storefront or website.
 Placing the limitation on receipts or invoices is not conspicuous enough, especially since customers will not see the prohibition until after their purchase.

 Common practices include large signs posted at cash registers or if on a website, larger and more colorful fonts to bring attention to the issue.